UPDATE FROM THE ASSESSOR'S OFFICE:

-Due to the threat of COVID-19 the Town Offices are now open to the public by appointment only.
-The Assessors Office apologizes for any inconvenience this may cause but would like to make you aware of the best ways to reach us.
-Please email firstname.lastname@example.org, or call 508-881-0100 extension 2012 to reach a staff member.
-If you need to submit an application to the department, please reach out via email or phone so we can discuss the best way to submit.
+Town offices are now open to the public.
+Please contact us by email, email@example.com, or call 508-881-0100 extension 2012, to reach a staff member.
+If you need to submit an application to the department, please contact us, and we can work with you and determine the best way to submit your paperwork.

 This department and its personnel maintain a long-standing commitment to the community and strive to provide exceptional service to the residents of Ashland in many ways.
 The Assessing Department is continually keeping up with the changes in the assessing profession through the constant improvement of computer technology and current applications of Mass.
 General Laws in order to provide efficient and accurate service to the residents of Ashland.